-If you wish to submit proposals for inclusion in our proxy statement for the 2024 annual meeting of stockholders (the "2024 Annual Meeting") we must receive them on or before December 6, 2023.
-Nothing in this paragraph shall require us to include in our proxy statement and proxy card for the 2024 Annual Meeting any stockholder proposal that does not meet the requirements of the SEC in effect at the time.
+If you wish to submit proposals for inclusion in our proxy statement for the 2024 annual meeting of stockholders (the "2024 Annual Meeting") we must receive them on or before and proxy card for the 2024 Annual Meeting any stockholder proposal that does not meet the requirements of the SEC in effect at the time.
 Any such proposal will be subject to Rule 14a-8 of the Securities Exchange Act of 1934, as amended (the "Exchange Act").

 If you wish to nominate a director or submit a proposal for presentation at the 2024 Annual Meeting, without including such proposal in next year's proxy statement, you must be a stockholder of record and provide timely notice in writing to our Secretary at c/o Syndax Pharmaceuticals, Inc. 35 Gatehouse Drive, Building D, Floor 3, Waltham, Massachusetts 02451.
 To be timely, we must receive the notice not less than 90 days nor more than 120 days prior to the anniversary of the 2023 Annual Meeting; provided, however, that in the event that the date of the 2024 Annual Meeting is more than 30 days before or more than 60 days after such anniversary date, we must receive your notice (a) no earlier than the close of business on the 120th day prior to the currently proposed 2024 Annual Meeting and (b) no later than the close of business on the later of the 90th day prior to the 2024 Annual Meeting or the 10th day following the day on which we first make a public announcement of the date of the 2024 Annual Meeting.
 Your written notice must contain specific information required in Section 2.13 of our amended and restated bylaws ("Bylaws").
-In addition, stockholders who intend to solicit proxies in support of director nomination requirements, please see our Bylaws.
+In addition, stockholders who intend to solicit proxies in support of director nominees other than our nominees must also comply with the additional requirements of Rule 14a-19(b).
+For additional information about our director nomination requirements, please see our Bylaws.